 Best Wet Dog Food: Overall Winner

 Looking for a high-quality, science-backed wet dog food that you can feel good about serving your pup?
-Open Farm is a clear standout.
+Open Farm fits the bill.
 The well-loved pet food brand takes care to ensure it’s only using the best ingredients, ethically sourced from family farms.
 Open Farm’s Rustic Stews are 100 percent human-grade and great for finicky eaters.
 The grass-fed beef recipe features certified-humane beef raised without antibiotics, non-GMO pumpkin, and superfoods like coconut oil and turmeric.
 Serve it as a complete and balanced meal, or as a topper!

 - Packed with hearty ground beef, nutrient-rich veggies, and superfoods

 - No antibiotics or added growth hormones